aderusha/HASwitchPlate/README.md

 ## Bill of Materials

-To build a simple version of this project you will only need the [LCD panel]((https://www.itead.cc/nextion-nx3224t024.html)) and the [WeMos D1 Mini]((https://wiki.wemos.cc/products:d1:d1_mini)), 4 jumper wires, and a USB cable to power both devices.
+To build a simple version of this project you will only need the [Nextion display]((https://www.itead.cc/nextion-nx3224t024.html)) and the [WeMos D1 Mini]((https://wiki.wemos.cc/products:d1:d1_mini)), 4 jumper wires, and a USB cable to power both devices.

 A complete build that's ready to install will require the following components: